PranjayB/Coral-Sea-Cruise/README.md

 # Coral-Sea-Cruise
-A website and booking portal design for the "Coral Queen", the only ocean-going ship in the Andaman and Nicobar islands.
+Designs of the website and the userflow and screens of a booking portal for "Coral Queen", the only ocean-going ship in the Andaman and Nicobar islands.
+This file consists of the design of the landing page along with the user flow for the booking process including the design for each screen.